polyformproject/commercial.polyformproject.org/terms.md

 ## Dual Licensing

-If any part of the software is or becomes available under a public license during the term of this agreement:
+If any part of the software is or becomes available under a public license:

-- During the term of this agreement, the customer must abide by this agreement, not the public license.
+- While this agreement continues, the customer must abide by this agreement, not the public license.

 - After this agreement ends, the customer must abide by the public license.